cloudify-cosmo/docs.getcloudify.org/content/plugins/docker.md

 ## remove_container

-Maps to the remove_container function.
-You can add any of the parameters available to the remove_container function in Docker-Py
+Maps to the `remove_container` function.
+You can add any of the parameters available to the `remove_container` function in Docker-Py.

 {{< gsHighlight  yaml  >}}